Infringements (how to pay / how to appeal)

 Be aware that if the penalty is not paid on or prior to the due date additional costs will be incurred if any further notices are issued.

-- Appeals will not be accepted by phone.
+Appeals will not be accepted under any circumstances over the phone.

 Details of the infringement which need to be included in your appeal are: